Dr. Ray Long: Yogic Deep Breathing – How the Diaphragm Works

 Regular practice of diaphragmatic breathing draws the mental focus into what is known as the “belly brain.”
-It has a calming effect on the mind while, at the same time, potentially strengthens the diaphragm.
+It has a calming effect on the mind while, at the same time, potentially strengthening the diaphragm.
 I recommend practicing diaphragmatic breathing for five to ten minutes per day.
-We have included a video link below to guide your practice and aid you in visualization of the movement of the diaphragm and abdomen.
+We have included a video link below to guide your practice and aid you in the visualization of the movement of the diaphragm and abdomen.

-Diaphragmatic Breathing Video:
+Diaphragmatic Breathing Video Practice

 How Much Does Your Diaphragm Actually Move?